 12 Jodhpur, Jaisalmer and Udaipur, Rajasthan India

 I was going to pick one, but I couldn’t.
-The forts, palaces and walled cities of Rajasthan are stunning.
-But what about Varanassi, maybe I should have picked that instead, or the Golden Temple of Amritsar, these choices are so hard.
+The forts, palaces and walled cities of Rajasthan in India are stunning.
+But what about Varanassi, maybe I should have picked that instead?
+Maybe the Golden Temple of Amritsar, these choices are so hard.

 We haven’t been to the Taj Mahal, maybe we will next year.